 KS Community Service Income Tax Credit Grant

 States allocate a certain amount of money to be used for an Income Tax Credit Grant.
 There are multiple types in KS, our goals is the Community Service focus (Item 1 on Pg 6 of attached document).
-Donors receive 50% of the donation value in income tax credits for their KS income tax return to be used the same tax year.
+Donors receive 50% of the donation value (if over $250 in value) in income tax credits for their KS income tax return to be used the same tax year.

 How does it work?

 - Non-profits solicit proof of community support.
 This is done through letters helping prove the need, impact of the services provided for the clients, how your business or community will benefit, and testimonial letters demonstrating the strength of the programs.
 The second is done through pledge letters from both individuals and businesses demonstrating the community’s financial support of this project.

 - The grant application is submitted by May 31st and award results are made on or after July 1st.

 - Pledge donations may be fulfilled after award notification is received and before Dec 31st of the next year.
 You have 18 months to fulfill the donation pledge.

 - A transfer form will be completed issuing you or your business the KS income tax credits equal to 50% of the donation amount to be used on your KS income taxes in that same tax year.
 Minimum $250 donation required to receive income tax credits.

 What is the project?